 - use of performance-enhancement drugs

 Primary polycythemia is genetic.
-It’s most commonly caused by a mutation in the bone marrow cells, which produce your red blood cells.
+It’s caused by a mutation in the bone marrow cells, which produce your red blood cells.

 Secondary polycythemia can also have a genetic cause.
 But it’s not from a mutation in your bone marrow cells.